bradley2W1DL/learn_command_line_exercises/chapter_4/Readme.md

 >Can you make a temp directory?

 ans: Yes you can. <br/>
-In the terminal just type `mkdir temp` and it will create a directory named 'temp' in whatever folder you're currently in (the `pwd`)
+In the terminal just type `mkdir tmp` and it will create a directory named 'tmp' in whatever folder you're currently in (the `pwd`)

 >Can you make a log directory in your class directory?